StevenLof777/StevenLof777/README.md

 ## Hi there 👋
 ---

 My name is Steven Lofquist (he/him), I am a Full stack developer and former CNC programmer with extensive experience in coding and making ideas come to life.
-Certificate from Georgia Tech Professional Education in full stack web technologies, including and not limited to JavaScript, CSS, HTML, and Node.js.
-Fascinated by this ever-evolving sector and creating products that people across the globe may use.
-My good attitude and willingness to be a team player, combined with sharp technical skills makes me a valuable asset to any engineering team.

 ---